remydecoupes/covid19-tweets-mood-tetis/README.md

     TF and TF-IDF have been parameterized with Doc = 1 tweet and Corpus = UK.

     ![eval 8](readme_ressources/barchcart_bystate.png "Evaluation of point 8")

+    H-TF-IDF works better than TF/TFIDF in general and in particular with small amount of tweets (Nothern Ireland)
 9. Evaluation with different TF / TF-IDF settings : work on corpus and document

     | H-TF-IDF  |  TF / TF-IDF UK | TF / TF-IDF by state |